stevespages/codenotes/es6modules.rst

    let myVar = 43;
    console.log('myVar', myVar);

-This situation is equivalent to that shown in figure 3 and like that does not generate an error in the console giving the same output as shown in figure x.
+This situation is equivalent to that shown in figure 3 and like that does not generate an error in the console giving the same output as shown in figure 4.
 Also, no warnings are shown in visual studio code.
 The previous method is certainly not recommended but is useful to consider.

 Now we can create another JavaScript file and export a variable from it and import it into `main.js`.
 We will call the new file `utilities.js` and we will declare a variable called ``utilityVar`` in it.
 The declaration is followed by the ``export`` statement.
 Then we use the ``import`` statement inside `main.js` to import ``utilityVar``.
 Finally, in `main.js` we will ``console.log()`` the ``utilityVar`` and ``myVar`` variables: